instructure/instructure-ui/docs/guides/accessing-the-dom.md

 ## Accessing the DOM

 Accessing the DOM directly in React is discouraged, because it pierces the DOM abstraction.
-Still there are some cases when InstUI is required to do so (for example for focus management), it uses its [findDOMNode](#findDOMNode) utility method.
+Still there are some cases when InstUI is required to do so (for example for focus management or positioning), this happens with the [findDOMNode](#findDOMNode) utility function.
-This method first tries to access a `ref` property on the component; if this does not exist, it will use React's deprecated [`findDOMNode` utility](https://reactjs.org/docs/react-dom.html#finddomnode).
+For custom React components this method first tries to access a `ref` property; if this does not exist, it will use React's deprecated [`findDOMNode` utility](https://reactjs.org/docs/react-dom.html#finddomnode).
 This will result in warnings about its usage on the console, to get rid of them please add a `ref` property that returns the underlying DOM node:

 ```javascript
 class MyComponent extends React.Component {